Catelli's Restaurant

 Where the Alexander Valley Feeds the Table

 Geyserville Avenue in late afternoon carries the particular quiet of a wine country town that hasn't been overrun.
 The tasting rooms close, the tour vans thin out, and what remains is a main street short enough to walk end to end in five minutes.
 Catelli's Restaurant sits on that strip at 21047 Geyserville Ave, in a building that reads as part of the town's fabric rather than an import from a larger city's restaurant scene.
-The approach here is deliberately local in a way that Alexander Valley enforces almost by geography: you are surrounded by some of Sonoma County's most productive farmland and some of California's most storied vineyards, and the kitchen operates with that abundance as its primary resource.
+The approach here is deliberately local in a way that Alexander Valley enforces almost by geography: you are surrounded by some of Sonoma County's most productive farmland and vineyards, and the kitchen operates with that abundance as its primary resource.

 The Ingredient Tradition This Kitchen Sits Inside

 Northern California's farm-to-table movement is now mature enough to have a hierarchy.
 At its most formalized end sit places like Single Thread Farm in Healdsburg, where the farm operation and the restaurant are vertically integrated and the sourcing is part of a highly controlled tasting menu format.
 At the other end are casual spots that use the language of local sourcing without the discipline.
-Catelli's occupies a middle register in that spectrum — a family-rooted restaurant in a small town that operates with genuine ties to the surrounding agricultural community without the formality or price point of the region's destination dining tier.
+Catelli's occupies a middle register in that spectrum, a family-rooted restaurant in a small town that operates with genuine ties to the surrounding agricultural community without the formality or price point of the region's destination dining tier.

 The Italian-American thread running through Catelli's menu connects to a long Sonoma County tradition.
-Northern California's Italian immigrant communities shaped the region's food culture significantly , particularly in Sonoma, Napa, and the surrounding valleys , and restaurants with that lineage often carry a direct relationship with the land that predates the term farm-to-table by several decades.
+Northern California's Italian immigrant communities shaped the region's food culture significantly, particularly in Sonoma, Napa, and the surrounding valleys, and restaurants with that lineage often carry a direct relationship with the land that predates the term farm-to-table by several decades.
 The pasta, the garden vegetables, the preserved and fermented elements: these are cooking traditions that assume proximity to ingredients as a baseline condition, not a premium feature.

 Geyserville's Dining Register and Where Catelli's Fits